 The core of CIAM – identity

 As the name implies, Customer IAM (CIAM) is all about your customers.
 It’s about creating a seamless, secure experience across digital services and devices, by putting the customer’s identity at the beginning of their journey with you.
 So, it’s no surprise that at the very core of Customer IAM are the customer identities; how to capture and manage them; and controlling their access to your applications and services.
 CIAM is about knowing who your customer is and making their lives as easy and convenient as possible, without sacrificing security, when they move through your services.

 Before we dive into the many features of CIAM, let’s answer a common question…

 CIAM – is it Consumer or Customer IAM?

-Ubisecure’s SSO solution can integrate with Single Page Applications (SPAs).
+Ubisecure’s SSO solution is an IDaaS service and can integrate with Single Page Applications (SPAs).
 Developers can try out some of the core aspects of CIAM – including authentication and authorisation – using our freely available demo app here.

 Step up to the next level of digital transformation